kiwiheretic/logos-v2/README.md

 # README #

 This is the Logos-V2 project, a Django/Twisted IRC bot  originally based (in concept) on the [CancelBot Project](http://cancelbot.sourceforge.net/home.html), but no longer shares any code (except for a few lines) with the original project.
 No longer binds to XChat but is completely self contained.
 Is cross platform and supports Centos, Ubuntu & Windows.
-(Basically anywhere Django, Twisted and Python 2.7 is supported)  Released under the Apache License.
+(Basically anywhere Django, Twisted and Python 2.7 is supported).
+Released under the Apache License.

-You can see screenshots on the [official user documentation website](https://biblebot.wordpress.com/).

 ### Features ###

 Features include:
+  * Written in Python using Twisted and Django frameworks
+  * Compatible with CancelBot bible translations
+  * Easy to customise for your own personalised bot
+  * Optional Django webserver for setup (work in progress)
+  * Fine grained permission system based on Django-guardian (new feature)
+Plugins:
   * Everything (or mostly) is designed as a plugin
-  * Compatible with CancelBot bible translations.
+  * Plugin architecture for extending bot
+Bible Plugin:
   * Simple bible verse lookups
   * Fast concordance searches
   * Strongs number lookups
-  * Optional Django webserver for setup (work in progress)
-  * Plugin architecture for extending bot
-  * Written in Python using Twisted and Django frameworks
+  * Screenshots on this plugin on [official user documentation website](https://biblebot.wordpress.com/).

 ### Summary of set up for Linux ###